Calendar

 Coming Soon

 “The Hanes Wonderbra® liftoff is scheduled for 8:24 a.m., with the NAPA Auto Parts® Main Engine Cut-Off at 8:33 and the Tampon® orbit insertion at 8:37.
 In two days, the spacecraft will rendezvous and dock with the Domino’s® Mars Express transfer vehicle.
-Remember, Domino’s® gets you there in 30 weeks or the mission’s free!”
+Remember, Domino’s® gets you there in 30 weeks or the mission’s free!”.
+Here you can also learn about the newest budget system software.

 “Ha ha!
 Thanks, Cool Hand.
 Here’s a live shot of the vehicle, and she looks great painted with the Windows® logo and the external tank decked out in the likeness of a giant Mountain Dew® can.”